 Skip to main content

 Exa Agent is in beta.
-It is available only to beta-enabled accounts, may change before launch, and requires Exa-Beta: agent-2026-05-07 on every request.
+It may change before launch, and requires Exa-Beta: agent-2026-05-07 on every request.

 Agent creates long-running tasks that can search, read, reason, enrich rows, and return answers with source grounding.
 Use it when a workflow needs more than a single search or contents call: open-ended research, list building, structured extraction, entity enrichment, or follow-up questions over previous results.
 For implementation examples and workflow guidance, start with the Agent guide.